Smithsonian inquires about drawings by migrant children showing themselves in cages

 The Smithsonian's National Museum of American History has inquired about drawings made by migrant children recently released from immigration custody depicting themselves in cages.

-The National Museum of American History said in a statement Monday that on July 4th, one of its curators reached out to the American Academy of Pediatrics and CNN about the children's drawings "as part of an exploratory process."
+The museum said in a statement Monday that on July 4, one of its curators reached out to the American Academy of Pediatrics and CNN about the children's drawings "as part of an exploratory process."

 "The museum has a long commitment to telling the complex and complicated history of the United States and to documenting that history as it unfolds, such as it did following 9/11 and Hurricane Katrina, and as it does with political campaigns," that statement said.